-Modifying Title Effect Position
+Modifying Title Effect Position, Size, and Orientation

-You can change the position and orientation of the title text and images in a title effect, quickly and easily.
+You can change the position, size, and orientation of the title text and images in a title effect, quickly and easily.

 Note: click on to use the TV safe zone and grid lines to help with the precise placement of the title effect on the master video.
 Select Snap to Reference Lines to have the title effect snap to the grid lines, TV safe zone, and boundary of the video area.